astralarya/patterns-shell/README.md

 ### Templates

 You can use templates to generate code.
-Several scripts include template-\* functions.
 These functions take arguments and generate shell scripts based off templates.
 You can save this output, analyze it, and source it, or you can source it directly with process substitution: